Everest Gokyo Valley TrekEverest Gokyo Valley Trek

 Travel insurance is mandatory for this trek.
 Your policy should cover trekking up to 6,000 m and include emergency evacuation by helicopter.
 Medical treatment in Nepal (if needed) and trip interruption coverage are highly recommended, too.
 We will ask for a copy of your insurance before departure.
 In case of an emergency, this allows us to coordinate a helicopter rescue quickly with your insurer’s assistance.
 Popular insurers for trekking include World Nomads, Global Rescue, and others – just ensure high-altitude trekking is included.
 It’s a small expense for a huge peace of mind.

-What to pack for the Gokyo Trek
+What to pack for the 15-Day Everest Gokyo Trek

 Packing smart is crucial for comfort on the trek.
 You want to be prepared for a range of conditions, but also keep your gear weight reasonable.
 Your main gear will go in a duffel bag carried by a porter, and you’ll carry a daypack with essentials.
 Here’s a checklist of what to pack: